vm910/laravue/README.md

-# A project for learning SSR with Laravel and Vue with Inertia and some Docker (mostly laravel)
+# A realtor app for practicing Laravel + Vue 3 with Inertia.

 ## Covered topics